Energy

 • in locations where weather conditions do not allow passive design to work effectively, e.g. strong hot or dry winds, dust, pollen

-• in calm, hot and humid climates.
+• in calm, hot and humid summer climates.

 Fans